Hounfor/The-Big-Deal-Add-On/README.md

 – Fixed hand actuators in Sim+ mode for all Ymir chassis.

-– Fixed Hammerhands, BattleAxe, and Von Rohrs missing from the Xotl tables, preventing them from being encountered in combat.
+– Fixed Hammerhands, BattleAxe and Von Rohrs missing from the Xotl tables, preventing them from being encountered in combat.
 Special thanks to Kierk for detecting all those bugs.

 # FAQ:
 – I installed this mod and it doesn't work!